-- This inspection must be done on foot and competitors are reminded that service vehicles may be in operation on the circuit at this time. - Competitors who are not satisfied with any aspects of the track can present these concerns to Race Direction.
+- This inspection must be done on foot or by bicycle at some circuits as advised in the final instruction, and competitors are reminded that service vehicles may be in operation on the circuit at this time. - Competitors who are not satisfied with any aspects of the track can present these concerns to Race Direction.
 If those concerns cannot be resolved, the competitor will be invited to withdraw from the event